trambarhq/relaks-media-capture-example/README.md

 `duration` is the video length in millisecond.
 It's available only when the status is `capturing`, `captured`, or `paused`.

 `devices` is a list of cameras that the user's computer is equipped with.
-It can change when the user plug in a new device. `selectedDeviceID` is the ID of the selected device.
+It can change when the user plug in a new device. `chosenDeviceID` is the ID of the selected device.

 Let us look at the component's `render()` method.
 It's fairly simple.
 It delegates most of its functionalities to other methods: